d6lts/imageapi/README.txt

 ImageAPI

 A non writing image manipulation API for Drupal.
 This API is meant to be used in place of the API provided by image.inc.
-You probably do not need to install this module unless another module are you using requires it.
-It provides no new features to your drupal site.
+You probably do not need to install this module unless another module you are using requires it.
+It provides no new features to your Drupal site.
 It only provides an API other modules can leverage.

 Changes From image.inc API:
   - Images are objects.